NEW YORK Six months after she nearly died, Serena Williams is closing in on what could be the greatest achievement of her incredible career.

 Yet here she is, riding high on emotion and with momentum building behind her.

-Ivanovic, the 2008 French Open champion, loomed as a dangerous opponent, but Williams disposed of her with the ruthless determination of a woman on a mission.
+Ivanovic, a former French Open champion, loomed as a dangerous opponent, but Williams disposed of her with the ruthless determination of a woman on a mission.

 "I think I'd like to say it's a bigger mountain like Everest.
 It's something you can always reach (for) and achieve whether I'm playing tennis or doing something else," Williams said.